What can you do if you have debts in the USA, but you no longer live here?

 Over the years I have had many clients who live outside the United States of America that need to file bankruptcy here.
-This is a tricky and, to the courts and many trustees, a confusing proposition, but I assure you that if you meet the requirements, it is perfectly legal.
+This is a tricky and, to the courts and many trustees, often a confusing proposition, but I assure you that if you meet the requirements, it is perfectly legal.

 Do you Need to File your Bankruptcy in the USA if You’re Living in a Foreign Country?

-Filing bankruptcy in the USA basically protects your assets and income in the USA from your creditors by discharging the debts.
+Filing bankruptcy in the USA protects your assets and income in the USA from your creditors by discharging the debts.
 It may or may not protect assets you have in foreign countries, depending on their laws.

 11 U.S.C.
 109 (Section 109 of the United States Bankruptcy Code) allows any person to file bankruptcy in the USA if they reside, have a domicile, place of business OR property in the USA.

 In other words, in most cases almost any asset here in the USA will make a person eligible to be a debtor in bankruptcy. (which chapter you’re eligible for is another matter altogether, and that can get very complicated using foreign currency and expenses).

 Also, although it isn’t a requirement, for practical purposes you also must have a mailing address in the USA where you regularly receive mail.